 MP for North Durham

-Luke Akehurst is the Labour (Co-op) MP for North Durham, elected in 2024.
-He sits on the Select Committee on the Armed Forces Bill, the Administration Estimate Audit and Risk Assurance Committee, and the Finance Committee, and previously served on the Armed Forces Commissioner Bill committee in December 2024.
+Luke Akehurst is the Labour (Co-op) MP for North Durham, first elected in 2024.
+He currently serves on three Commons committees: the Select Committee on the Armed Forces Bill (from 9 February 2026), the Administration Estimate Audit and Risk Assurance Committee (from 4 March 2025), and the Finance Committee (from 20 January 2025).
+He also sat on the Armed Forces Commissioner Bill committee in December 2024.

 Declared financial interests include nine items: five miscellaneous entries, two shareholdings, and two visits outside the UK.